** Updated in response to COVID-19. Please note changes to scholarship award and submission intstructions. **

 - The Friends of Sable Island Society $1000 (CDN) scholarship is open to any grade 12 student in the Nova Scotia school system.

 - Monies must be applied to a post-secondary educational institution in 2020.
 Funds will be paid to the post-secondary institution on the student’s behalf.
+If COVID-19 prevents the award in 2020 it will be honoured in 2021.

 Form of submission